 This course is only available for participants of the Honours Track Tackling Global Challenges by the Faculty of Governance and Global Affairs in The Hague.

 The focus of this course will be on the way the EU attacks global problems.
 In this module the two central policy areas are (1) Asylum and Migration policies and (2) the Common Foreign and Security Policy of the EU.
 These policy areas will be taught by academic lecturers of Leiden University and experts from ministries and the national rapporteur on trafficking in human beings.
 The last part of the module will prepare for the “Grande Finale” of the module, a EU simulation game in which all students will represent a minister of a EU member state and were they need to come to a compromise text by that is acceptable for all delegations.
-The course will refresh the negotiation skills learned in the Competences Lab of semester 1.

 When students have successfully participated in this module, they:

 Understand the formal and informal rules on the European level